Get

 Health Changes

-If your dog suffers from a condition like arthritis, cold weather can really exacerbate the symptoms and cause more pain, inflammation, and stiffness.
-Doctors don’t know for sure why this happens, but unfortunately, it does, just like in humans.
+If your dog suffers from a condition like arthritis, cold weather can really exacerbate the signs and cause more pain, inflammation, and stiffness, due to changes in outside temperature, barometric pressure, and reduced exercise.

 On the other hand, when the weather is very hot, dogs are more at risk of heat stroke, which can be incredibly dangerous.
 Common causes of heat stroke in dogs include leaving a dog in an unventilated vehicle, leaving a dog outside in the heat with no water or shaded areas to retreat to, and exercising them too much when it’s hot out.